yonkahlon/Zenject/README.md

 This also means that you do not need to use this approach at all.
 You can use a custom dependency root and handle your own updating and initialization yourself, or simply write all your code in MonoBehaviours, and still receive all the benefits of Zenject.

+In the case where there are multiple [PostInject] methods on a given object, they are called in the order of Base class to Derived class.

 ## <a id="zenject-order-of-operations"></a>Zenject Order Of Operations

 A Zenject driven application is executed by the following steps: